vtex-apps/release-notes/docs/2019-week-38/toast-css-handle.md

 ## Main advantages

-The new CSS class enables Toast customizations whenever desired, allowing the component to become **more flexible** according to the **store's style** identity.
+The new CSS handle enables Toast customizations through CSS classes whenever desired, allowing the component to become **more flexible** according to your desired style.

 ## What you need to do